At A Glance

 Data are representative to the state level (including the District of Columbia).

-Also includes data on non-sales taxes applicable to sugar-sweetened sodas.
+Also includes data on non-sales taxes applicable to sugar-sweetened sodas and bottled water.

 Source of Information